Radarr/Radarr/README.md

 * Install the required Node Packages `npm install`
 * Start gulp to monitor your dev environment for any changes that need post processing using `npm start` command.

+> **Notice**
-*Please note: gulp must be running at all times while you are working with Radarr client source files.*
+> Gulp must be running at all times while you are working with Radarr client source files.

 ### Development